louislefevre/python-interactive/README.md

   await python.start();
 })();

-// Start Python process and output the welcome message (async () => {
+// Start Python process and log the welcome message (async () => {
   let welcomeMsg = await python.start();
   console.log(welcomeMsg);
 })();
 ```
 To start the Python process, use the `start()` method.
 If this is not done, attempting to execute commands will result in an error being thrown.
 This method will not do anything if a process is already running.
-A promise is returned that will resolve once the process has been started.
+A Promise is returned that will resolve once the process has been started.

-The promise being returned also has the added benefit of including the welcome message given by the Python interpreter when starting up.
+The Promise being returned also has the added benefit of including the welcome message given by the Python interpreter when starting up.
 For example, the output of the above code would be:
 ```
 Python 3.9.6 (default, Jun 30 2021, 10:22:16)
 [GCC 11.1.0] on linux